jonaldoalix/secret-santa-pairer/README.md

 If this helps, enjoy!

-PLEASE NOTE: My family has English and Spanish speakers so the message in the SMS body contained in the server function is bilingual.
-Feel free to modify that message as needed!
+PLEASE NOTE: My family has English and Spanish speakers so the message in the SMS body declared in the server function is bilingual.
+Additionally, the current budget found in the message for presents is set to $25.
+You may wish to modify that function as needed.